Erudika/erudika.github.io/source/_posts/Status-update-containers-Java-11-and-more.md

 instance of the embedded Jetty server.
 This is the case for Heroku, for example.

 Apart from Heroku, we've added support and documentation for lots of other deployment options — AWS, Azure, DigitalOcean and Google App Engine.
-Not only that but we've added a new `helm/` folder with a Helm chart for those of you who want to deploy Scoold to a Kubernetes cluster with a single command:
+Not only that, but we've added a new `helm/` folder with a Helm chart for those of you who want to deploy Scoold to a Kubernetes cluster with a single command:

 ```
 helm install --name my-scoold ./scoold
 ```

+Read the [Scoold chart README](https://github.com/Erudika/scoold/tree/master/helm) for more details on how to configure the pod.

 Para does not yet include a Helm chart because it has lots of different database combinations and it's hard to choose the best option for everyone.
 It is available on Docker Hub and so is Scoold.
 To run a Para server locally with